atomashevic/transforEmotion/README.md

 Without these requirements, the GPU installation will likely fail.
 If you're unsure, select "no" to proceed with CPU-only installation.

 If GPU installation fails, you can try running the `setup_modules()` function and selection "[N]o" when prompted to install GPU libraries.

+## Example Images

+The example images included in this package (`inst/extdata/`) have different licensing terms:

+- `trump1.jpg`, `trump2.jpg`: Official U.S. government portraits from Wikipedia.
+These works are copyright-free and therefore in the public domain under the terms of Title 17, Chapter 1, Section 105 of the U.S Code.
+Users may freely use, modify, and distribute these images for any purpose without attribution requirements.

+- `boris-1.png`, `boris-2.png`: Screenshots from YouTube video (https://www.youtube.com/watch?v=hdYNcv-chgY).
+These images are licensed under Creative Commons Attribution license (reuse allowed).
+Users may use, modify, and distribute these images, but must provide appropriate attribution to the original source.

 ## References